 It’s important that your chemotherapy nurse checks your red blood cell (RBC), white blood cell (WBC) and platelet count before you have your next treatment.
 If your RBC is too low, you may need a blood transfusion.
 If either your WBC or your platelet count is too low, having more treatment could push them down to a level that isn’t safe.

 You’ll also have blood tests to check how well your kidneys and liver are working.
-If they aren't working as well as they should, the chemo may give you more side effects.
+If they aren't working as well as they should, the chemotherapy may give you more side effects.

 Some cancers produce chemicals (biomarkers) that can be found in the blood.
 Your doctor might take some blood to test for these markers.
 They can use it to see how well your treatment is working.